How does scoring rate change in a football match based on time elapsed and game state?

 Pre-match Win Prob | 1.752 | 0.038 | 45.761 | 0.000 | 1.677 | 1.827 |

-Each coefficient represents the associated change in log odds of scoring a goal.
-Firstly, we can see that teams leading by 1 have a lower coefficient (-0.132) than other scorelines.
 The first two minutes of the half, as expected, have lower scoring, and then there is a small increase (0.004) for each minute as the half progresses.
 A red card (-0.766) reduces the chance of scoring more than an opposition red card (0.536) increases it.
-Predictably, pre-match win probability (1.752) has a strong positive correlation with scoring rate.
+Predictably, pre-match win probability (1.752) is a strong positive predictor of scoring rate.

 Logistic Regression: Second Half